 - 1. You will be provided with a booklet of with the class material.
 It is for use as a clockhour class under Professional Direction.
 Any other use by permission only. - 2.
 The course has been divided up into one hour sessions.
 In Washington State a "clock hour" is 50 minutes.
 There are questions about each session.
 They can be answered while reading the material, at the end of the session, or at the end. - 3.
 Answer the questions on the quiz answer sheet. - 4.
-If you have any questions regarding the material or the questions, don't hesitate to call or email Natalie Danielson. - 5.
-Mail or Scan Answer Sheet and Evaluation to Professional Direction. - 6.
+If you have any questions regarding the material or the questions, don't hesitate to email Natalie Danielson. - 5.
+Scan and EMail Answer Sheet and Evaluation to Professional Direction. - 6.
 The certificate will be mailed within 1 day or so of receipt (OR WITHIN HOURS!) of course materials and handout.
-If you are desperate..
-Email the school